connexcs/docs/docs/customer/customer.md

     Mobile messages will be sent globally, but there are some reports of issues with SMS being delivered to numbers in India.
 These messages are sent on the Twilio network, so whatever they deliver ConnexCS will deliver.

 ## Customer Cards
-Open a Customer Card by clicking their name from the Customer Managment screen.
+Open a Customer Card by clicking their name from the Customer Management screen.
 The following sections detail the tabs lined up on the left side of the customer card, starting at the top.

 ### Main
 The top of the **Main** tab displays a summary of the Status, Balance, Debit Limit, and Current in use Channels.
 From here you can manage contacts, block internal numbers, and view call summaries.